 Image: Create a section that allows you to upload images to the form.

 File: Create a section that allows you to upload files to the form.

-Click the "Preview Form" button at any time to preview the form.
+Once you have created your fields, you can click the "Preview Form" button at any time to preview the form.

-Drag and drop items using the "Order" section to quickly change the order the form fields appear in.
+You can also drag and drop items using the "Order" section to quickly change the order the form fields appear in.
 The form will display items from top to bottom.